The Employment Law Review: Panama

 As a general rule, all documents relating to employment relationships must be drafted in Spanish.
-Exceptionally, instructions regarding the performance of the work may be written in the language in which the employee has greatest proficiency.
+Exceptionally, instructions regarding the performance of work may be written in the language in which an employee has greatest proficiency.

-What is usually recommended to international companies is that documents are drafted in a two-column style, showing Spanish and English versions of the document.
+What is usually recommended to international companies is that documents are drafted in a two-column style, showing Spanish and English versions of the text.
 This has been accepted by labour authorities.

 Both the Constitution and the Labour Code recognise the right of employees to form or join unions.
 To organise a union, the law requires a minimum of 40 members.